magao-x/handbook/operating/alignment.rst

 * Move **stagesci1** to preset **fpm**.

+* If necessary, use the "Loop Zero" buttons to remove any leftover AO corrections.

 Now put the test pattern on the tweeter with **Pupil Alignment GUI** for dmtweeter.
 Press the **set test** under **Tweeter**

 Next, use the "TTM Pupil" section to align the pupil on the tweeter using the arrow keypad.